Convenor: Prof Jonathan Holmes

 The main course topics include change on long geological timescales and the evolution of plant and animal species, including humans; environmental change during the glacial-interglacial cycles of the past few million years; changes since the last glacial maximum; human impacts on climate and the environment; future climate change projections and their potential impacts.

 There are twenty lectures organised into four themes, namely tectonics and evolution; Quaternary environments; Holocene environments; the anthropogenic interval.
 The course is supported by Moodle.
-Support for external students is provided by tutorial sessions: dates and times of these support sessions are arranged after the introductory lecture.
+Support for external students may be provided by tutorial sessions: dates and times of these support sessions are arranged after the introductory lecture.
 Geography students are supported through the tutorial system.

 The course is assessed by one three-hour examination held during the summer term.
 The examination consists of two sections: a short-answer section, which covers the whole of the course, and an essay section, from which students typically choose two questions from six.